cloudrainstar/bionemo-framework/docs/docs/user-guide/getting-started/pre-reqs.md

 # Hardware and Software Prerequisites

-Before you begin using the BioNeMo framework, please ensure the following prerequisites are met.
+Before you begin using the BioNeMo framework, please ensure the hardware and software prerequisites outlined below are met.

 ## Hardware